 Center Parcs Top Tip: Booking Center Parcs Europe holidays through CenterParcs.fr is nearly always cheaper than CenterParcs.eu for the same holiday.
 Your browser will translate CenterParcs.fr to English if you don't speak French!
 You can't book Center Parcs UK holidays through CenterParcs.fr unfortunately.
 Read more.

-Center Parcs Europe or Center Parcs UK - which is best value?
-(2021 guide)
+Center Parcs Europe or Center Parcs UK - Which Is Best Value?
+(2025 Guide)

-There are 5 Center Parcs in England and more than 20 across mainland Europe, including parks in France, Germany, Belgium and the Netherlands/Holland (sometimes wrongly called Centre Parcs).
+There are 5 Center Parcs in England and 28 across mainland Europe, including parks in France, Germany, Belgium the Netherlands/Holland and Denmark (sometimes wrongly called Centre Parcs).
+There's also a Center Parcs resort in Ireland.

-At peak times, Center Parks UK can be pretty expensive, with a week for a family of four in August often costing £2000 or more once you’ve included onsite activities.
+At peak times, Center Parks UK can be pretty expensive, with a week for a family of four in August costing at least £2200 - and a lot more once you’ve included onsite activities.

 However, Center Parcs Europe is a separate business and so we wanted to know which is best and cheapest - Center Parcs UK or Center Parks Europe?
 Is it worth the emotional cost of a car journey across Europe with a car full of children?